Ashok0/EnderalVREssentials-Nightly/README.md

 [**High Poly Project v4.95**](https://www.nexusmods.com/skyrimspecialedition/mods/12029): An on going process to improve the models of the game with more polygons , UV edits or just replace them all together.
 SMIM was the inspiration and the lack of similar mods led me to make this.
 - Should be installed with a Custom Install.
 Skip "Farmhouse Stone Walls" as these are better replaced by seperate mods.
 Skip "Whiterun Clutter", "Smelter Coal", "Furniture", "Plants", and "Riften 3D Leaves" as these at a minimum are incompatible with Enderal VR and can cause purple texture glitches.

-[**Terrain LOD for Septentrional Landscapes v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/39563): New overhaul for Terrain LOD landscape textures that corresponds with the texture mods you have installed.
-Generated with xLODGen.
-Also contains Tree LOD.
+[**Terrain LOD for Septentrional Landscapes v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/39563): New overhaul for Terrain LOD landscape textures that corresponds with the texture mods you have installed..
+- Only used for terrain noise texture.
+Remove ALL files except for the \texture\ folder.

 [**FusaFusa Project - Fluffy Animals SE v14.2**](https://www.nexusmods.com/skyrimspecialedition/mods/5514?tab=files): Increase Fur Volume of Animals.
 They become more fluffy.